Alston, Georgia

 Alston is a town in Montgomery County, Georgia, United States, with a population of 178 at the 2020 census.
-It is part of the Vidalia Micropolitan Statistical Area.

 History

 The community was named after Alex Alston, a pioneer citizen.
 A post office has been in operation at Alston since 1910.
 Alston incorporated in 1910.

-Alston was the location of the murder of resident Isaiah Nixon, who was shot in his front yard in front of his wife and six children on Sept.
-8, 1948, after voting in the Georgia Democratic primary.
+Alston was the location of the murder of resident Isaiah Nixon, who was shot in his front yard in front of his wife and six children on September 8, 1948, after voting in the Georgia Democratic primary.

 Geography

 Alston is located in southeastern Montgomery County at 32.080405°N 82.478460°W. Its eastern border is the Toombs County line.

 Georgia State Route 135 runs through the town, leading north 10 mi to Higgston and southwest 3.5 mi to Uvalda.
 Mount Vernon, the Montgomery county seat, is 10 mi to the northwest via Mount Vernon Alston Road.

 According to the United States Census Bureau, Alston has a total area of 2.9 sqmi, of which 0.03 sqmi, or 0.87%, are water.